Does Your Tool Depend on the Central Maven Repository?

 There are a few services which have decided to scrape the entire contents of the central repository into another copy and then to operate on this copy.
 While there are different ways to do this (rsync, getting it from a mirror), we often see people using a tool like wget with a modified User-agent header field to constantly scan the entire repository.
 This creates a storm of requests against Central, and wastes bandwidth.
 It is also another way to crowd out other people trying to use the Central Repository.

 Again, this is a case of communicating with the Maven PMC.
-If you are building a service that is going to be consuming Gigabytes of bandwidth on Central, you need to get in touch with the PMC as they are the body that oversees and supports the Central Maven repository.
-If you want to do this, you can, but people are going to likely point you at a mirror.
-Even with a mirror, you need to make sure that the operators of that particular mirror don't mind you siphoning off a couple of Gigs every month.
+If you are building a service that consumes Gigabytes of bandwidth on Central, you need to contact the PMC as they oversee and support the Central Maven repository.
+If you want to do this, you can, but people will likely point you at a mirror.
+Even with a mirror, you need to make sure that the operators of that particular mirror don't mind you siphoning off a few gigs every month.
 Bandwidth isn't free, and the first priority is always availability.

 There are a few tools out there that haven't figured out how to use the Nexus index from the Maven repository (Maven's one of them).
 Going forward, most tools should start consulting the Nexus index to test for the presence or absence of an artifact.
-404 requests are not a problem in and of themselves, but we're trying to encourage people to minimize the number of remote interactions with Central so we can maximize availability.
-We could like serve tens of thousands of 404 requests a second, but we'd like to think that people want to minimize remote interaction when possible.
+404 requests are not a problem, but we're trying to encourage people to minimize remote interactions with Central so we can maximize availability.
+We could like to serve tens of thousands of 404 requests a second, but we'd like to think that people want to minimize remote interaction when possible.

 If you are writing a tool and you want to know how to interact with the Nexus Index.
-The code to do so is licensed under an Eclipse Public License and is available from http://nexus.sonatype.com.
+The code is licensed under an Eclipse Public License and is available from http://nexus.sonatype.com.

 Picture of Tim OBrien